State crime profile · 2024

 Idaho Crime Rates: Safest & Most Dangerous Cities

-Crime data for 55 cities and 34 counties in Idaho (ID), ranked from safest to most dangerous.
-Data from 113 law enforcement agencies.
+Crime data for 55 cities and 34 counties in Idaho (ID), ranked safest to most dangerous from 113 reporting agencies.

 Idaho (ID) reported 4,698 violent crimes and 15,101 property crimes in 2024, based on FBI Uniform Crime Reporting (UCR) Program submissions from 113 law enforcement agencies.
 That translates to a statewide violent crime rate of 234.7 per 100,000 residents and a property crime rate of 754.4 per 100,000 against a reporting population of 2,001,619.
 The PlainCrime dataset indexes 55 Idaho cities and 34 counties, each with their own detail pages and local crime figures drawn from FBI UCR Tables 8 and 10.